5jt/teofb/docs/source/index.md

 ```

 The classic problem specifies the first hundred natural numbers.
 The solutions print the first `#.N` numbers. `N` is set to 20 by default; setting it to 100 produces the classic result.

+Within each chapter namespace, solutions are named consecutively as upper-case letters.
+So the first solution is `#.ch1.A`.

+Many of the Python example solutions are scalar: they map a single number to a string.
+The For-loop from 1 to 100 is simply elided.
+To aid comparison, scalar equivalents in APL have names with a trailing `∆`.
+So, for example, solution `#.ch2.B` is simply `B∆¨⍳#.N`, and function `B∆` is the APL version of a Python scalar solution.

 ## Requires